jorjoel777/CardMemoryGame-TEST/README.md

 │   │   ├── main.jsx
 │   │   └── index.css

-Notes
+📌 Notes

-While the original challenge was estimated to take 2–3 hours, I dedicated additional time to implement features that enhance user value and demonstrate a comprehensive approach to full-stack development.
+- While the original challenge was estimated at 2–3 hours, I dedicated additional time to deliver features that enhance user value and demonstrate a comprehensive full-stack workflow.

-Backend runs on port 5000, frontend on 5173
+- Backend runs on port `5000`, frontend on `5173`.

-MongoDB connection is configured for local use
+- MongoDB connection is pre-configured (tested with MongoDB Atlas).

-No Web3 or MetaMask functionality was required or included
+- No Web3 or MetaMask functionality was required or implemented.

-Focused on clean UX, logic separation, and practical functionality
+- Focused on clean UX, logic separation, and reusable components.

 🙌 Thank You
 This test was developed with care and intention to demonstrate practical full-stack skills, UI styling, and component-based logic in React.
 Ready to deploy.